adamatan/polycircles/docs/getting_started.rst

 Useage
 ------

 This library uses WGS84 coordinates.
-Lattitude and longitude are in decimal degrees, distance is in meters.
+Lattitude, longitude and ellipse orientation are in decimal degrees, distances are in meters.

 Class:

     polycircle.Polycircle(latitude, longitude, radius, number_of_vertices=36)

+    polycircle.Polyellipse(latitude, longitude, semimajor, semiminor, orientation=0, number_of_vertices=36)

 Methods:

+These methods apply to both classes.

     to_lat_lon(): Returns a tuple of (lat, lon) tuples of the polygon.